ForAllSecure/mcode-action-examples/README.md

 A GitHub Action walk through for using Mayhem for Code to check for reliability, performance, and security issues in your application binary (packaged as a containerized [Docker](https://docs.docker.com/get-started/overview/) image) as a part of a CI pipeline.

-Want to try it out?
-Visit [mCode GitHub Action](https://github.com/ForAllSecure/mcode-action/) to get set up!
+Visit [mCode GitHub Action](https://github.com/ForAllSecure/mcode-action/) to get more details on integrating Mayhem into your CI pipeline!

 ## Example GitHub Actions Integration

-Lighttpd version `1.4.15` has already been known to have vulnerabilities, which were fixed in subsequent updates such as `1.4.52`.
+[Lighttpd](https://www.lighttpd.net/) version `1.4.15` has already been known to have vulnerabilities, which were fixed in subsequent updates such as `1.4.52`.
 We'll use Mayhem in a CI pipeline to build these targets and prove that vulnerabilities were found and actually fixed in the later update, and ultimately showcase how you can integrate Mayhem in your own code too.

 We have two branches in this repository: `main` and `fixed`